Renting out your house can be a smart financial move, as long as you calculate your costs carefully.

 Calculate Your Monthly Expenses

 You want to charge at least enough to cover your monthly outlay.
+So the first step is to use our free downloadable worksheet to calculate your costs.
 Start with regular expenses like mortgage, maintenance, and homeowners association dues.

 If you’re renting the house furnished, make sure you’re covered for the personal possessions you leave behind.
 Jane Cline, the insurance commissioner of West Virginia, tells owners to prepare a detailed inventory of household items.
 If you’re renting the house unfurnished, figure in the costs of moving and storing your items.